Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I believe my credentials and work experience make me a excellent candidate for this job.
-I would like the chance to chat with you regarding how I could contribute on your staff.
+I believe my credentials and work experience make me a suitable candidate for this role.
+I would appreciate the opportunity to chat with you about how I can add value for your group.

 Sincerely,